ans-group/docs.ukfast.co.uk/source/fastdesk/FAQs/icantseemylocaldrivesanddevicesinfastdesk.md

 ![Image166](files/Image166.png)

 You’ll then see a few options appear.
-Here, you want to choose ‘Connection Center’.
+Here, you want to choose __Connection Center__.

 ![Image167](files/Image167.png)

-On the following screen, you’ll be able to see your current connected session.
-Left-click ‘My Desktop – Citrix Receiver’ and then left-click ‘Preferences’.
+On the following screen, you’ll be able to see your current active session.
+Here, left-click the session and then left-click ‘Preferences’.
+The name of the session is likely to be called __My Desktop – Citrix Receiver__ as you can see below.

 ![Image179](files/Image179.PNG)